DFE-Digital/login.dfe.automated-tasks/README.md

    - `DATABASE_FOO_PASSWORD`
 3. Update the blank `local.settings.json` in step 2 of the ["First time setup"](#first-time-setup) section above.
 4. Add descriptions to the table in step 1 of the ["Running any functions locally"](#running-any-functions-locally) section above.

+## Adding New DSi Internal API Connections

+1. Add an additional value to the `ApiName` enum within `src/infrastructure/api/dsiInternal/DsiInternalApiClient.ts` e.g. `Foo = "foo"`.
+2. Add an app setting/environment variable for the API's URL to the app and your `local.settings.json` file named using the API name in capitals, the following is using the `"foo"` example:
+   - `API_INTERNAL_FOO_HOST`
+3. Update the blank `local.settings.json` in step 2 of the ["First time setup"](#first-time-setup) section above.
+4. Add a description to the table in step 1 of the ["Running any functions locally"](#running-any-functions-locally) section above.